python-mode/python-mode/README.rst

 Python-mode, Python in VIM
 ##########################

-Python-mode is a vim plugin that allows you to use the pylint_, rope_, pydoc_, pyflakes_ libraries in vim to provide features like python code looking for bugs, refactoring and some other useful things.
+Python-mode is a vim plugin that allows you to use the pylint_, rope_, pydoc_, pyflakes_, pep8_, mccabe_ libraries in vim to provide features like python code looking for bugs, refactoring and some other useful things.

 This plugin allow you create python code in vim very easily.